Dental Crowns | Expertly Restore Damaged Teeth

 Can I match a crown to the colour of my existing teeth?

 Yes your crown can be matched to whatever colour is required.
-How good the match will be depends on which material is used, the quality of the crown used and how skillful the technician is.
+How good a match will be depends on which material is used, the quality of the crown used and how skillful the technician is.
 With the best quality crowns in the most experienced hands, it can be difficult to tell the difference between a crown and a natural tooth.
-At Zental, we only use the finest London based labs for our crowns.
+At Zental, we are fortunate to have an in-house modern lab with highly skilled, UK trained dental technicians to make our crowns.
+This ensures we are able to maintain the highest of standards from beginning to end.

 Q